 Over the past decade, the Rhode Island Historical Society has worked with more than half of Rhode Island’s school districts through the federally funded Teaching American History grant program.
 When it was announced that this funding would no longer be available, we set to work to determine how we could best continue to support history education in the state.
 To this end, we’re piloting a new initiative: the RIHS Anchor School program.

-Through the RIHS Anchor School program, we identify one school district each year — in 2015-2016, we’re working with Burrillville School Department – to provide the district’s teachers with professional development training, curriculum assistance, and digitized resources at no cost to them.
+Through the RIHS Anchor School program, we identify one school district each year to provide the district’s teachers with professional development training, curriculum assistance, and digitized resources at no cost to them.
 We provide free school tours to students in the district at our John Brown House Museum in Providence and Museum of Work & Culture in Woonsocket.
 In addition, we are working with our key partner organizations across the state to strengthen connections between the schools and the historic sites.

-In working with the Director of Curriculum and lead teachers from grades K to 12, we have identified a ground-breaking lesson and/or field experience for each grade that will allow for a deep dive into a major theme or topic at each grade level.
-For example, in Grades K and Grade 1, students learn about notions of past and present and the differences between how people live today and how they lived many years ago.
-The robust, hands-on programming at Coggeshall Farm Museum fits that bill perfectly, and teachers are eager for the opportunity to engage their students with the past in such a tangible, powerful way.
+In working with the Director of Curriculum and lead teachers from grades K to 12, we identify a ground-breaking lesson and/or field experience for each grade that will allow for a deep dive into a major theme or topic at each grade level.

-For more information about these and other Goff Center initiatives, please contact Geralyn Ducady, Director, Newell D. Goff Center for Education & Public Programs, firstname.lastname@example.org, (401) 331-8575 x145.
+For more information about these and other Goff Center initiatives, please contact Geralyn Ducady, Director, Newell D. Goff Center for Education & Public Programs, firstname.lastname@example.org, (401) 331-8575 x345.